What is the J1 Trainee visa, and what are the requirements to get it?

 The J1 Trainee visa has many advantages for the company.
 It is indeed fast and easy to obtain compared to other non-immigrant work visas.
 However, it also has some restrictions.

-The timeframe to obtain a J1 Trainee visa is usually from 3 to 12 weeks, depending on the sponsor organization you will choose, whether you pay for speedy processing, and the consulate availability for an interview.
+The time frame to obtain a J1 Trainee visa is usually between 3 and 12 weeks, depending on the sponsor organization you will choose, whether you pay for speedy processing, and the consulate availability for an interview.

 An experience with your family